 - Proper hydration—Stay properly hydrated to rid your body of the uric acid crystals that are causing all the pain.
 Proper hydration will also dilute your blood levels of uric acid, and avoid crystal formation in the first place.

 Gout symptoms will usually subside in a day or two or three.
 If you often experience gout attacks, long-term medication may be required to keep it under control.

 If you are experiencing gouty arthritis symptoms in your feet our podiatrists can help.
 At Your Next Step, our team of board-certified podiatrists, Dr. Eric Ricefield, Dr. Mark Yagodich, and Dr. Aliza V. Eisen, has years of experience to help diagnose and treat a variety of foot and ankle problems.
 If you have sports injuries, joint pain, toe deformities, nail fungus, chronic tendon pain, and skin problems, our foot doctors provide high-quality podiatric care.
-We serve patients in the greater Philadelphia area at our offices conveniently located in Ardmore, Paoli, and Downingtown, PA.
+We serve patients in the greater Philadelphia area at our offices conveniently located in Ardmore, Paoli, Downingtown and Woodlyn, PA.
 Please contact us for more information or to schedule an appointment.